NelleV/presentations/2013Euroscipy/git/index.rst

 Exercises:

-  - Create a github accound.
+  - Create a github account.
-  - Create a git project. **DO NOT ADD A README FILE, A .GITIGNORE FILE, OR ANYTHING THING TO THIS PROJECT THROUGH THE GITHUB INTERFACE**.
+  - Create a git project. **Do not add a readme file, a .gitignore file, or anything thing to this project through the github interface**.
 This would create a commit and be quite annoying for the rest of the exercise.
   - Add a remote called origin to your local git repository (``git remote add``).
 Note that github tells you how to do this.
   - Push your changes to the remote (``git push``) and check your changes do appear on Github.
   - Now create a branch called ``fix``.
 Edit the README file (add a title to it), add it to the staging area and commit it.
   - Push this branch on the github repository:: ``git push origin fix``.
 This branch should appear in the github interface.
   - Now merge the changes back to your master branch.